-Every single parent who joins Classlist must first be approved by another parent/school staff member to verify that they are a genuine parent at the school.
-This keeps Classlist secure, making it a safe environment for school-parent communications.
+Every parent who asks to join your Classlist site must be approved by an existing parent member with the relevant admin status, or by a school staff member to verify that the applicant is a genuine parent at the school.
+This keeps Classlist secure, making it a safe environment for school-parent and parent-parent communications.

-For those parents you know in person, and whose details you recognise, this is easy enough.
-Please do check your email regularly and respond quickly, especially at the start of term.
+For those parents you know in person, and whose details you recognise, the approval process is easy.
+Please do check your email regularly and respond quickly though, especially at the start of term.

 When new data protection regulations (GDPR) come into force in May 2018, our legal experts have confirmed that "where the PTA is a data controller, it is lawful for the school, as another data controller, to assist in verifying details of new applicants against a master list.
 In addition at the end of each term or year, or when any relevant change occurs, the school can lawfully assist the PTA with lists of new classes and pupils in each class to ensure the Classlist database is accurate.
 Any personal data provided by the school must only used for verification and updating and not be for any other purpose.
 Any personal data sent from the school to the PTA must be transmitted using a secure, encrypted form of communication."